janester/bender/x-files/rules.md

 - Mulder or Scully call each other on cell phone and say, "It's me" or "Where are you?"
 - Scully gives some long "scientific" explanation.
 - Scully does an [autopsy](http://40.media.tumblr.com/26e9366437ccbabb3285caff6084c340/tumblr_nbx65yvNGY1rdqfuco1_1280.png).
-- Mulder or Scully is using a car-battery-powered Super-Flashlight.
+- Mulder or Scully is using a car-battery-powered (Super-Flashlight)[https://media0.giphy.com/media/xTiTnr7eFZdkm5zV4I/200.gif].
 - Mulder happens to know/notice some obscure fact which later helps solve the case.
 - Scully misses the proof of a paranormal event.
 - Mulder goes into a dark room and yells, "SCULLY!?!"